neomutt/neomutt/INSTALL.md

 ```

 It's recommended to use the latest tagged version.
-The 'master' branch is used for development and may not be as stable.
+The 'main' branch is used for development and may not be as stable.

 ### Source Archive